Magic Lands Alliance

 Step 1: Contribute & Produce

-Sponsors, contributors, and philanthropic investors join the Alliance to finance period drama productions.
+Sponsors, contributors, and philanthropic investors collaborate with the Alliance to finance period drama productions with educational assets.

 Step 2: Research & Collaborate

-The Alliance works alongside First Nations communities to develop stories, create educational resources, tourism infrastructure and preserve cultural knowledge.
+MLA works alongside First Nations communities to develop the truth of the historic stories, creating educational resources, tourism infrastructure and preserving cultural knowledge along the way.

 Step 3: Production & Co-Creation